 Types of Floor Installations

 Whether you use heating cables or tubing, the methods of installing electric and hydronic radiant systems in floors are similar.

 So-called "wet" installations embed the cables or tubing in a solid floor and are the oldest form of modern radiant floor systems.
 The tubing or cable can be embedded in a thick concrete foundation slab (commonly used in "slab" ranch houses that don't have basements) or in a thin layer of concrete, gypsum, or other material installed on top of a subfloor.
 If concrete is used and the new floor is not on solid earth, additional floor support may be necessary because of the added weight.
 You should consult a professional engineer to determine the floor's carrying capacity.

 At least one company has improved on this idea by making a plywood subfloor material manufactured with tubing grooves and aluminum heat diffuser plates built into them.
-The manufacturer claims that this product makes a radiant floor system (for new construction) considerably less expensive to install and faster to react to room temperature changes.
 Such products also allow for the use of half as much tubing or cabling, because the heat transfer of the floor is greatly improved compared with more traditional dry or wet floors.

 Ceramic tile is the most common and effective floor covering for radiant floor heating, because it conducts heat well and adds thermal storage.
 Common floor coverings like vinyl and linoleum sheet goods, carpeting, or wood can also be used, but any covering that insulates the floor from the room will decrease the efficiency of the system.